Jane Zhang: Early life

+Music career

 2004–2009: Career beginnings, The One, Update and Jane@Music, and soundtracks

 In July 2004, Zhang won the "Chinese College Student Singer Competition", organized by Warner Music.
 In 2005 she won third place in the Chinese singing contest Super Girl.
 Although she did not win the competition, her voice still won her a huge following.
 A number of recording companies began to contact Zhang.
 Zhang finally chose to sign with Huayi Brothers Company and Hurray Company.
 Among them, Huayi Brothers are responsible for Zhang's traditional recording productions and promotion, and Hurray Company is responsible for her digital music marketing and promotion.
 Zhang began preparations for her first EP, Jane, Love, and the production team invited American musicians Denise Rich and Toby Gad to create singles for her.
 This EP has three songs, which were released in China on January 12, 2006.
 The EP has sold more than 500,000 copies in China.

 In October 2006 Zhang sang the theme song "Only for Love" for the Chinese film The Banquet, joining hands with composer Tan Dun and pianist Lang Lang.
 Her first studio album The One was released in October 2006.
-The album was produced by Americans Craig Williams and Reid Hyams.
+It sold more than a million copies in China.

 Zhang's second studio album, Update, was released in 2007 and contained R&B and jazz elements.
 It was a notable change from the Chinese pop genre that many expected from her.
+Promoted by the success of her pop single "We said", Update became one of the best-selling albums of 2007 in China.
+In 2008 she released a song with Andrea Bocelli—"One World, One Dream", which was used for the Beijing 2008 Olympic Games.

 In May 2008, Zhang was invited to perform in Tokyo.
 As part of Chinese President Hu Jintao's "warm spring" tour of Japan, Zhang performed at the residence of Japanese prime minister Yasuo Fukuda.
 China Daily commented that Zhang actively helped promote cultural understanding and friendship between the youth of both countries through her music.

 Her trademark style is considered to be soft and heartbreaking love songs in songs prior to her third studio album, Jane@Music.
 Zhang has always been fascinated by live music and prefers singing live as opposed to recording in a studio.
 Jane@Music was released in January 2009 and includes more jazzy and faster songs.
 Subsequently, Zhang held a small concert at the Duo Music Exchange in Shibuya, Japan to promote the album.
 Zhang was invited to participate in The Oprah Winfrey Show to sing her album's title song "Celebrate" and "Impression of the West Lake" in front of an American audience.